 - Activities such as protests, organizing, campaigns, lobbying, or lawsuits conducted by disabled people, their parents and caregivers, professionals, individual advocates, disability advocacy organizations, groups, and clubs,

-- Records of organizing by people who were physically disabled, blind and low-vision, d/Deaf or with hearing loss, and people with psychiatric, intellectual, and/or developmental disabilities before a coordinated movement for disability rights and activism in the years since
+- Records of organizing by people who were physically disabled, blind and low-vision, d/Deaf or with hearing loss, and people with psychiatric, intellectual, and/or developmental disabilities, before a coordinated movement for disability rights and activism in the years since

 - Records of institutional practices that disabled people were trying to change.